For Rifle and Pistol Shooters in the United Kingdom

-Association membership may fall into one of several possible variants.
-Full Membership would be the norm for most applicants.
-This permits attendance and shooting at all Association ranges (subject to any local restrictions) for the remainder of the membership year.
+Full Membership permits attendance and shooting at all Association ranges (subject to any local restrictions) for the remainder of the membership year.
 Full Members have voting rights in the Association and receive the Association periodical, The Primer.
-Those reaching the age of 65 or over (Senior Members) may be offered full membership at a reduced rate.
+Those of UK pensionable age (Senior Members) are offered full membership at a reduced rate.
 Applicants may also elect to take Life membership for a single payment of ten times the full annual fee.

-A Corresponding (Non-Shooting) Membership is open to anyone who wishes to support and take an interest in the Association but not attend Association ranges.
-Corresponding Members have full voting rights in the Association and receive the Association periodical.
+Corresponding (Non-Shooting) membership is open to anyone who wishes to support and take an interest in the Association but not attend Association ranges.
+Corresponding Members have voting rights in the Association and receive the Association periodical.